lf-edge/eve/docs/WIRELESS.md

 All the configuration that makes your modem connect to a desired wireless provider resides in SIM and modem's NVRAM.
 Both of these settings are expected to be done once before the hardware unit ships and EVE stays away from fiddling with these.
 Still, sometimes it is important to troubleshoot basic (non-data) wireless connectivity issues and most of the time you would use AT commands for that.

 When it comes to controlling GSM modems via AT commands, there's not much of a standard.
 Different vendors use different commands and worse yet the state machines of how modems operate tend to be very different.
 Some vendors (e.g. Sierra Wireless) [publish](https://source.sierrawireless.com/resources/airprime/minicard/74xx/4117727-airprime-em74xx-mc74xx-at-command-reference/#sthash.fPZTyQtd.dpbs) reasonably detailed references, but even those don't really contain enough details.
 Various [forums](https://ltehacks.com/viewtopic.php?t=33) tend to be a good source of information for what may work.
-In addition to that, here's a minimum set of AT commands to keep in mind when debugging GSM modem issues:
+In addition to that, here's a minimum set of AT commands to keep in mind when debugging GSM modem issues (they are roughly in order you'd use them):

+* `AT!RESET` and `AT+CFUN=0` followed by `AT+CFUN=1,1` for resetting the modem
+* `AT!ENTERCND="A710"` enter super user mode
+* `AT+CPIN?` for working with SIM (make sure SIM is ready to use)
+* `AT+CREG?` for figuring out network registration (make sure you are registred in the home network)
+* `AT+COPS=?` for showing available networks and `AT+COPS=0` for triggering the network registration or `AT+COPS=1,2,"xxxxx",7` to manually connect to a given provider
+* `AT+CSQ` (and especially `+WIND:`) for finding out signal quality and the connections
+* `AT+CGATT=1` for attaching to the service
+* `AT+CGDCONT?` and `AT+CGDCONT=1,"IP","apn.tmobile.com"` for defining Packet Data Protocol (PDP) context
+* `AT+CGACT=1,1` for activating one of the PDP contexts
+* `AT+CGPADDR=1` for requesting an IP address assigned by the context
 * `AT!USBCOMP=1,1,10d` for changing USB composition
 * `ATI` for general information and `AT!entercnd="A710"` (for Sierra Wireless) to enter extended command set
-* `AT+CPIN?` for working with SIM
-* `AT+CREG?` for figuring out network registration
-* `AT+COPS=?` for showing available networks and `AT+COPS=0` for triggering the network registration or `AT+COPS=1,2,"xxxxx",7` to manually connect to a given provider
-* `AT+CSQ` (and especially `+WIND:`) for finding out signal quality and the connections
 * `$GPS_START` to start receiving GPS data on a lot of Qualcomm modems

 For example, the following may be a reasonable session to initialize your modem using AT commands: